 As shown on the Overall Site Plan prepared by CLC Consulting Group (Appendix 4), it is proposed that a digger will form an access track into the site from the adjacent Western Springs Stadium.
 The initial part of this track will be metalled as shown but most of it will be formed from removed vegetation and minor earthworks.
 The access track will be four metres wide to cater for an excavator and chipper.
-Five 16 × 15 metre) landing/chipping areas will be formed along the access track (see Appendix 4).
+Five $(6 \times 15 \text{ metre})$ landing/chipping areas will be formed along the access track (see Appendix 4).
+All ponga and cabbage trees within the footprint of the access track will be cut at ground level and placed either upslope or downslope of the track, rather than being chipped.
+Both species have the ability to regenerate from felled material and will provide useful habitat for terrestrial lizards and invertebrates.

-There will be daily pre-start meetings between the Treescape project manager, Treescape site supervisor and the supervising ecologist.
-The purpose of the meetings will be to identify which trees are to be felled so that the supervising ecologist can provide advice on avoiding or minimising impacts on the indigenous understorey.
+There will be daily pre-start meetings between the Treescape project manager, Treescape site supervisor and the Supervising Ecologist.
+The purpose of the meetings will be to identify which trees are to be felled so that the Supervising Ecologist can provide advice on avoiding or minimising impacts on the indigenous understorey.